Jayashree91Saha/Flight-Fare-Prediction/README.md

     5. No of days in advance the booking is made
     6. Time of Departure & Arrival
     7. CLass
+  - Finally we will create a model that can predict flight price

  **Technology Used**
  - Python